AndyBooey/Human_Detection_AI/README.md

+## 👀 Human Detection with Email Alerts
 This project uses a pre-trained MobileNet SSD v1 TensorFlow Lite model to detect humans in real-time using a Raspberry Pi and PiCamera.
-When a person is detected, an email alert is sent.
-When a person is detected with a confidence score of 50%, the system sends an automated email alert to a specified email address.
+📧 When a person is detected with 50% confidence or higher, the system automatically sends an email alert to a specified address.

+ ##🛠 Features
+- ✅ Real-time human detection on Raspberry Pi

+- 🎯 50% confidence threshold for alerts

+- 📧 Email notifications via Gmail SMTP

+- 📷 Bounding box and label display on the live camera feed

+- 🔍 Testing mode available (no email alerts)

+## 📂 Project Files
 ## human_alert_cam.py
 - detects humans in live camera feed and sends email alerts
 - If a person is detected with over 50% confidence, it: